Public Adjuster in Michigan

 Are public adjusters legitimate?

-A public adjuster is a licensed professional, but that sometimes doesn’t inspire confidence in residents who are relying on their public adjuster to fight for a fair settlement on their residential or commercial claims.
+A public adjuster is a licensed professional, but that sometimes doesn’t inspire confidence in residents relying on their public adjuster to fight for a fair settlement on their residential or commercial claims.
 If you have heard that public adjusters are a waste of time when filing your insurance claim, think again.
 What you may have heard was actually about an unlicensed adjuster or scammer who took advantage of a commercial or residential property owner.
-Unfortunately, when those scammers leave without the client getting the settlement they want from the insurance company, it can leave a bad impression about the profession.
+Unfortunately, when those scammers leave without the client getting the settlement they want from the insurance company, it can negatively affect the profession.

 Here are some tips to help you avoid scammers: